Kiran Chetry: CNN

+In August 2014, she co-anchored with Errol Barnett a few late-night telecasts for CNN International.

+Infomercials

+She is an infomercial presenter for Nutribullet.

 Personal life

-Chetry was divorced from Chris Knowles, a former Fox News Channel and New York City WPIX-TV weekend weathercaster in 2013.
-They have a son and a daughter.
-Unlike other Nepalese Americans, Chetry is a Christian.
+Chetry was married to Chris Knowles, a former Fox News Channel and weekend weathercaster at WPIX-TV; they divorced in 2013 and have two children, a son and a daughter.
+Chetry is a Christian.